hugorbarbosa/cpp-project-template/BUILDING.md

 These targets use cmake-format to verify/apply the desired format of the CMake code, and creates a report file in the `build-cmake-format` directory (used build directory in this example), named as `cmake-format-report.log`.

-Relative to cmake-lint, using the standard CMake commands:
+Relatively to cmake-lint, using the standard CMake commands:

 ```sh
 $ cd <project-directory>